- Committee on Foreign Investment in the U.S.

 Following the receipt of an appropriate safeguard petition, the U.S. International Trade Commission (USITC) conducts an assessment to determine whether imports of the applicable products are, or threaten to be, a substantial cause of disruption to the domestic industry.
 If a positive determination is made, the USITC then makes recommendations to the President and USTR as to the type(s) of remedy that would provide for import relief.

 Once a final ITC recommendation is made, USTR must provide the President with a recommendation as to whether import relief is in the national economic interest, and if so what for form it should take.
 To do so, USTR works with the inter-agency group, including Commerce.
-MAS’s Office of Trade Policy Analysis (OTPA) has the lead on coordinating the ITA position on both global (Section 201) and China specific (Section 421) safeguard issues.
-OTPA coordinates with staff from I&A industry office, a key stakeholder in Commerce’s evaluation of import relief, and is supported by the relevant I&A industry offices, as well as E&C. OTNA’s contribution focuses on analyzing the likely effects of remedies on U.S. industry production, supply chains, and competitiveness.
+I&A’s Office of Trade Negotiations and Analysis (OTNA) has the lead on coordinating the ITA position on both global (Section 201) and China specific (Section 421) safeguard issues.
+OTNA coordinates with staff from I&A industry office, a key stakeholder in Commerce’s evaluation of import relief, and is supported by the relevant I&A industry offices, as well as E&C. OTNA’s contribution focuses on analyzing the likely effects of remedies on U.S. industry production, supply chains, and competitiveness.
 ITA and other agencies will put forth their views on whether a remedy is in the national economic interest and, if so, which one best provides for import relief.
 USTR then makes the recommendation to the President.
 The President then makes the final decision regarding whether to impose measures to provide import relief and remedy the market disruption.